konung/comfy_imprint/README.md

 - Tests, Tests, Tests!
 - Admin interface tie-in.
 Right now you need to use either a GUI tool for your DB or do some kind of export on ComfyImprint::Contact.all from console or rake task if you want to look at your contact attempts outside of your email.
-- Often  Contact Us page has  address / phone information & google / yahoo / bing map.
-So adding those would be nice.
-A proper Imprint / Impressum / Masthead page like in German-speaking countries.
-Right now this can be done manually by overriding view but in the future I would like to add this functionality so my users can update their own phone numbers and such.
 - Integration with delayed_job for sending emails.
 Right now I do this manually by overriding controller.
 - Adding some kind of Captcha mechanism.